 The Chamber of Commerce was mostly asleep-at-the-wheel in a tiny old log building in Town Park.
 They just didn’t know the art of promotion beyond making a Pagosa themed Monopoly Game.
 I was working out of Jim Smith’s office and one day we agreed Pagosa information should be more available and visible.
 Jim offered a prized parking space and I built a small building to fill the space.
 It was based on the historic downtown look of a century ago with awnings and all.
 Suddenly Pagosa had a color other than brown!

 At about that time, while I was handing out magazines, the Town Manager walked up saying the Town didn’t mind me handing out magazines, but were worried about me standing in what was a driving lane.
 We chatted and I pointed out that there was no real space for anyone to stand.
-Tourists flocked to the mineral mound hot spring display and they were also in the driving lane.
+Tourists flocked to the mineral fountian hot spring display and they were also in the driving lane.
 I don’t know the background of how things were moved along, but in about two weeks work was started on the first deck overlooking the San Juan and hot spring.
 People joked that it was “Norm’s deck”.

 To the Chamber’s credit they did build the Visitor’s Center.
 Manager Hand was a contractor and he did know how to build.